 e.
 Substitutions may take place with any ball out of bounds (goal, goal kick, Corner Kick, Throw in) at the Referee's discretion.

 f.
-Build Out Line promotes playing the ball out of the back in a less pressured setting.
+Build-Out Line promotes playing the ball out of the back in a less pressured setting.
 When the goalkeeper has the ball in hand in the run of play (from opponent) or from a goal kick, the opposing team must move behind the build out line.
-The retreated team can resume normal play once the ball crosses the penalty area line.
+The retreated team can resume normal play once the ball is in play.
 Once the opposing team is behind the build out line, the goalkeeper can pass, throw or roll the ball into play (punting and dropkicks are not allowed).
 If the Goalkeeper chooses to play the ball before the opposing team retreats to the build out line all players resume normal play immediately upon release from the GK.

 g.
 Goal Kicks – restarts are started with the ball on the ground placed inside the 6 yard box.